-Almighty God, thank you for the many blessings we receive from you: for the good things we enjoy; for people who guide, love and inspire us; for your undying love, despite our sinfulness.
-Forgive us when we have strayed from the path you set before us, when we are selfish and self-righteous, unforgiving and judgmental.
+Almighty God, hear and accept our thanks for the many blessings we receive from you, for your undying love and faithfulness.
+Lord, forgive us when we have yielded to hopelessness and fear, for surrendering to despair when the path of discipleship is challenging.
 Pardon us when our faith is weak and we have been unwilling to trust in your saving grace.